Market

 B. Future Prospects

-the company was in the process of merger with Diamond Footcare Udyog Pvt.
-Ltd. The Management of both
+Subsequently, the company had initiated a merger process with Diamond Footcare Udyog Pvt.
+Ltd. to acquire

-Capital Limited and the same had been allowed by the Hon’ble NCLT, Chandigarh Bench vide its order dated
+company, and the Hon’ble NCLT, Chandigarh Bench, dismissed the petition as withdrawn vide its order dated

 5. Change in the nature of business, if any